-The Joint Commission Certified Primary Stroke Center at Sunrise Hospital offers diagnosis, treatment, rehabilitation, education and outreach.
+The Joint Commission Advanced Comprehensive Stroke Center at Sunrise Hospital is the FIRST and ONLY one of its kind in Nevada offering diagnosis, treatment, rehabilitation, education and outreach.
 Our trained team of doctors and nurses specializing in stroke treatment work to identify stroke symptoms as quickly as possible, beginning with emergency medical service workers in the community.
 By the time a patient arrives at the hospital, the stroke team is ready.

 The center also educates and builds awareness of stroke symptoms among healthcare professionals and the community.